Faster Algorithms for Longest Common Substring: Sublinear-Time LCS

-The proof of the following lemma, for the case where an LCS is long, i.e., of length $\ell=\Omega(\frac{\log^4 n}{\log^2 \sigma})$, uses difference covers and the $\cO(N \log N)$-time solution to the \problem.
+The proof of the following lemma, for the case when an LCS is long, i.e., of length $\ell=\Omega(\frac{\log^4 n}{\log^2 \sigma})$, uses difference covers and the $\cO(N \log N)$-time solution to the \problemtwo.
 This proof closely follows~\cite{DBLP:conf/cpm/Charalampopoulos18}.